dashohoxha/killercoda-scenarios/docker-scripts/wordpress/intro.md

 Since all these sites use the ports `80` and `443`, we need a reverse HTTP proxy in order to forward each request to the corresponding container that serves that site/domain.
-The docker-scripts container **wsproxy** plays this role, using Apache virtual domains.
+The docker-scripts container **wsproxy** plays this role, using Apache VirtualHost configurations.
 Not only that, but **wsproxy** also gets automatically a free LetsEncrypt SSL certificate for each domain/site that it manages, and also redirects automatically all HTTP requests to HTTPS.

 All the containers of docker-scripts are placed on the same local network, and **wsproxy** knows how to access the container of each